SillyWhale/_documentation/docs/index.md

 ## About us

 We're a small group of friends, we're passionate by IT and all new technologies in this domain.
 We recently worked on [Docker](https://docker.io) containers, and we have a real bad analysis of existing packaged apps.
-(Not all of them fortunatly)
+(Not all of them fortunately)

 According to these constatations, we've decided to launch [SillyWhale](https://www.sillywhale.wtf) project to provide our help to persons who aren't confortable with this tech.